PierreZ/PierreZ.github.io/content/blog/engage-maximum-distorsion-warp10.md

 * **BUCKETIZE** will take the GTS from the stack, apply some downsampling, and push the result into the stack
 * **REDUCE** will take the GTS from the stack, aggregate them, and push them back into the stack

-Debugguing as never be that easy, just use the keyword **STOP** to see the stack at every moment
+Debugguing as never be that easy, just use the keyword **STOP** to see the stack at any moment.

 ## Rich programming QL

-WarpScript is coming with more than **800 functions**, ready to use. **Patterns detections, outliers, rolling average, FFT**, these are functions to apply on data.
+WarpScript is coming with more than **800 functions**, ready to use.
+Things like **Patterns detections, outliers, rolling average, FFT, IDWT, ** are built-in.

 ## Geo-Fencing capabilities